AI-ROS/agv-visual-localization/README.md

 ### ros-panorama-package

-Initally, the idea was to build a panorama image of the scenario through 3 input images.
-Then, pass the panorama image forward a Deep Neural Network that returns the location of the Data Matrix in the image.
-In order to compute this panorama image a ROS package was created.
-This package was created based on the [OpenCV PImage Stitching Project](https://www.pyimagesearch.com/2016/01/25/real-time-panorama-and-image-stitching-with-opencv/).
+Initially, the idea was to build a panorama image of the scenario through 3 input images.
+Then, the panorama image was processed through a Deep Neural Network that returns the location of the Data Matrix in the image.
+The complete process is developed as a ROS package, which is based on the [OpenCV PImage Stitching Project](https://www.pyimagesearch.com/2016/01/25/real-time-panorama-and-image-stitching-with-opencv/).
 Resources: [REPO](https://github.com/tmralmeida/ros-panorama-package)

 ### faster-rcnn-data-matrix